 Please complete and return this form with the required deposit of £150 (made payable to the MPA) to:

-GCEP Course Administrator, Music Publishers Association,
+GCEP Course Administrator, Music Publishers Association, 2nd Floor, Synergy House,

-Email: info@mpagroup.com
+114-118 Southampton Row.
+London.
+WC1B 5AA

 You will be notified on whether your application has been successful by no later than 21st December 2019.